O'Gara rules himself out of England head coach job

 Last updated on .From the section Rugby Union

-La Rochelle coach Ronan O'Gara has asked the RFU not to consider him as a possible successor to Eddie Jones after next year's World Cup.
+La Rochelle coach Ronan O'Gara has asked the Rugby Football Union not to consider him as a possible successor to Eddie Jones as England head coach.

-Jones will end his eight-year reign as head coach after the tournament and the RFU has contacted former Ireland and Lions fly-half O'Gara.
+Jones' contract expires after next year's World Cup, but the RFU is currently reviewing England's disappointing autumn campaign.

+Former Ireland fly-half O'Gara says he has been contacted by the RFU.

 "I asked the RFU to remove me from any putative list of head coach options," O'Gara told the Irish Examiner.